May 13: Today in Royal History

 Full name: Honoré Gabriel

 The French Revolution had dire consequences for the princely family of Monaco.
-In January 1793, Honoré V’s grandfather Honoré III, Prince of Monaco was officially declared deposed and the Principality of Monaco was annexed by France.
-The members of the former ruling Grimaldi dynasty lost all aristocratic privileges in France, were dispossessed of their French property, and became French citizens.
+In January 1793, Honoré V’s grandfather Honoré III, Prince of Monaco was officially declared deposed, and France annexed the Principality of Monaco.
+Members of the former ruling Grimaldi dynasty lost all aristocratic privileges in France, were dispossessed of their French property, and became French citizens.
 During the Reign of Terror, in September 1793, Honoré V’s parents Honoré IV and Louise, his eight-year-old brother Florestan, and his grandfather Honoré III were arrested and imprisoned in Paris as enemies of the people.
-Apparently, fifteen-year-old Honoré V somehow escaped imprisonment.
+Fifteen-year-old Honoré V somehow escaped imprisonment.
 Illnesses resulting from his imprisonment incapacitated Honoré IV in his later years, and following the re-establishment of the Principality of Monaco in 1814, a regency was established to rule in Honoré’s name.
-This regency was directed, first, by his brother Joseph Grimaldi, then from 1815 by his son, the Hereditary Prince Honoré, who succeeded him in 1819 as Sovereign Prince Honoré V.
+This regency was first directed by his brother Joseph Grimaldi, then from 1815 by his son, the Hereditary Prince Honoré, who succeeded him in 1819 as Sovereign Prince Honoré V.

 Unofficial Royalty: Honoré V, Prince of Monaco